YouTransactor-SAS/mPOS-SDK-Android/README.md

 	######################################## RPC APIs ######################################################

 	/*
-	* pass the listener object to the SDK, so it will be used
+	* pass the listener object to the SDK to be notified of lost packets
-	* to notify the application when some of response packet's are lost
 	* */
 	registerLostPacketListener(LostPacketListener lostPacketListener)